thedaviddias/bfdes.in/posts/create-a-class.md

 \end{aligned}
 ```

+## The Real World

-Apart from assuming a particular utility model, some other approximations are made implicitly:
+Apart from assuming a particular utility model that applies for every player, we have made some other approximations implicitly:

-1. Each player has the same parameterized utility function.
-Of course, the parameters themselves can take different values -- otherwise every player would have the same preference.

-2. We assume the player is willing to take the time to unlock all weapon modifications.
-Otherwise, we would need to optimize their utility at every unlock level to obtain a family of solutions for the problem.
+1. We expect that a player following this article is motivated enough to unlock all weapon modifications.
+Otherwise, we would need to optimise their utility at every weapon level to obtain a family of solutions.
+Although this is trivial to do, it complicates the notation used to describe the problem.

-3. Modifying one slot does not prevent another modification from being made in another slot unless it exceeds the total number of possible modifications.
+2. Modifications can be made independently of each other, and their effects on weapon attributes are also independent.
 In reality, this is not always the case -- one cannot attach a muzzle brake to a weapon fitted with an integral suppressor, for example.

-4. Some modifications imbue characteristics that cannot be modelled in weapon stats.
-For instance, using .300 Blackout ammunition removes the tracers that give away a shooter’s position.
+3. All modifications imbue characteristics that can be modelled as changes to weapon attributes.
+For instance, Blackout ammunition, which removes the tracers that give away a player's position, can be accounted for by introducing a boolean component in the weapon attribute vector.

+Of these, the second assumption is the hardest one to reconcile with our model.
+It is rare for one modification to prevent another from being made entirely, but there are suspicions that their contributions to weapon attribute changes are not additive.

 ## The Knapsack Problem